 Although crossplay is coming to Overwatch, cross-progression isn’t.
 You have to start from scratch when moving between different platforms, so none of your skins, experience, or other unlocks will transfer.
 It could come in the future, though.

 “Given the additional complexities of cross-progression, it would probably make [the] most sense to tackle crossplay first and then explore progression as a potential add-on if we go this route,” Overwatch technical director John Lafleur said in a Reddit AMA.

 There are other massive hurdles for Overwatch cross-platform support: The keyboard and mouse.
 On consoles, Overwatch supports a controller, and on PC, it supports a keyboard and mouse.
 Despite supporting keyboard and mouse inputs, you can’t use this setup on a PS4 or Xbox One.
 There are ways around this problem that involve spending a few hundred dollars on an adapter, but we wouldn’t recommend going that route.

-In a forum post, Kaplan stated that “the Overwatch team objects to the use of mouse and keyboard on console.”
+In a forum post, Kaplan stated, “The Overwatch team objects to the use of mouse and keyboard on console.”
 This statement isn’t an explicit ban threat, but it’s close.
 Understanding the team’s rationale is essential for soothing frustrations over a lack of support, of course.
-Suppose one person is using a keyboard and mouse and everyone else a controller.
+Suppose one person is using a keyboard and mouse and everyone else uses a controller.
 The person with a keyboard has an unfair advantage.
 Sure, you could point to other games that support crossplay regardless of your input device (Modern Warfare is among them).
 For Overwatch, though, the dev team has decided that it’s too significant an advantage for this particular game.